gladosconn/btcaddrgen/README.md

-# btcaddrgen
+# BTCaddr(ess)Gen(erator)
-A generator for bitcoin cryptocurrency.
+I'm going to make a bitcoin address generator program.
+You can import the private key generated to bitcoin wallet.
+Yes, nothing more.